-Over the last 18 months and primarily fueled by the pandemic, many companies have actively hired remote-based talent. -While large numbers of businesses are slowly starting to implement ‘return to the office’ plans, the trend for remote working looks set to continue.
+Over the last 18 months many companies have actively hired remote-based talent.
+While large numbers of Virtual, Augmented, Metaverse, and Virtual Production businesses are slowly starting to implement ‘return to the office’ plans; the remote working trend seems to continue.

-Have you been thinking about recruiting more talent to your workforce?
+Have you been thinking about recruiting more Augmented Reality, Virtual Reality, Metaverse, Artist, Developer talent to your workforce?
 Or expanding your current remote working options to accommodate more employees?
 If so, you’re certainly in good company.
 The COVID-19 pandemic has altered how businesses operate – with vastly increasing numbers opting for remote teams.

-Before the pandemic, it was commonplace for almost 50% of employees to work from home at least once per week.
+Before the pandemic, it was commonplace for almost 50% of AR, VR, employees to work from home at least once per week.
 However, just 18% of workers held fully remote jobs.

 What Makes a Good Remote Worker

 Proper communication is the cornerstone of remote work.
 Employees need to be comfortable working with collaboration tools like Slack, Teams, Zoom, email and project management platforms to help teams work effectively.

 Remote work means it’s impossible to drop by the office and call an informal meeting.
 Making an understanding of how and when to raise concerns and issues a priority.

 It’s also essential for remote workers to be reliable in their communication.
 Attending meetings on time is necessary because it may be your only face-to-face interaction with team members across an entire week.